-- 1. Invoke the command Object > Guides & Grid. - On the Guides property sheet, make sure that the Snap to guides option is enabled.
+- 1. Invoke the command Object > Guides & Grid. - 2.
+On the Guides tab, make sure that the Snap to guides option is enabled.

 Hint: You can also use the menu command View > Options > Guides to turn this option on or off.